drizzle-team/sst-drizzle-example/README.md

 3. From outputs use ApiGateway base url
     - `/migrate` - to simulate migration process
     - `/` - to check if query is working as expected

+# Add new migrations
+Core package has npm script `migrate`.
+By running this script `drizzle-kit` will generate new sql file in output folder, that was chosen in cli params

+For more information you could check drizzle-kit [docs](https://github.com/drizzle-team/drizzle-kit-mirror) and drizzle-orm [docs](https://github.com/drizzle-team/drizzle-orm)